-Graduates of the Technical and Specialised Translation MA have gone on to work as in-house translators within industry, commerce, international organisations and translation companies, as freelance translators, as translation project managers, or as editors, revisers, proofreaders, terminologists, or specialists in translation tools.
+Graduates of the Specialised Translation MA have gone on to work as in-house translators within industry, commerce, international organisations and translation companies, as freelance translators, as translation project managers, or as editors, revisers, proofreaders, terminologists, or specialists in translation tools.

 One-year, full-time or two-year, part-time with daytime attendance

 At Westminster, we have always believed that your University experience should be designed to enhance your professional life.
 We place as much emphasis on gaining skills relevant to the workplace as on learning the academic discipline that you are studying.

 Obtaining a placement, part-time or vacation job while you study will provide you with extra cash and help you demonstrate that you have the skills employers are looking for.